The Friendly Orchestra for Every Age and Experience Level!

 The idea behind the Violin Orchestra is that you can engage in truly great music making regardless of how much technical experience you have on the violin.
 Our standards are high, and everyone is welcome.

-We'll be rehearsing in PIMLICO every Saturday from 27th May to 24th June, with a concert in Central London on Saturday 1st July.
+We'll be rehearsing in VICTORIA every Saturday from 4th November to 2nd December, with a concert in WATERLOO on Saturday 9th December.

-Each week, we run a Performance Class from 2pm, where orchestra members can practise performing their pieces (solo or small ensemble) in front of a supportive, friendly audience.
+Each week, we run an Ensembles & Performance Class from 1pm to 3pm, where orchestra members can practise performing their pieces (solo or small ensemble) in front of a supportive, friendly audience.

 From 3pm to 6pm, the Violin Orchestra rehearses together to prepare the repertoire for the concert (with a big break for tea & biscuits in the middle!).
 After 6pm, orchestra members can usually be found socialising in a nearby hostelry! :)